Here are the key areas of learning you can expect, as a result of attending:

 Alexian: Inline CSS is normally considered bad practice because of its potential to inflate code and make websites heavy.
 Linking to an external CSS file is best practice, as this minifies the code on your website while also making it easier for you yourself to make a single change that can be reflected across your entire website.
 Hope this helps!

-Vahe_Arabian (Admin): For Saleem, the one thing I can add until Alexian answers the second question is that social media publishing (Facebook, Youtube etc) to blockchain based social media platforms will be the ones that offer retention of ownership, remuneration for content.
+Vahe Arabian (Moderator): For Saleem, the one thing I can add until Alexian answers the second question is that social media publishing (Facebook, YouTube, etc.) to blockchain based social media platforms will be the ones that offer retention of ownership and remuneration for content.

 pattownebz (Guest): Thanks, Alexian!

-Vahe_Arabian (Admin): Some solutions are already out there, but they are still in infant stages
+Vahe Arabian (Moderator): Some solutions are already out there, but they are still in infant stages.

 Alexian: For the question that we were asked regarding how Marfeel uses PWAs, in terms of speed, we use service workers (the APIs that make PWAs possible) to improve device detection and increase page speed by resolving the user and device sooner.

-Alexian: In terms of UX we deliver features that were formerly only available for native apps, such as push notifications over the web, two types of offline access, and saving to the home screen to deliver a native app experience on the web, and increase engagement from a publishers’ users.
+Alexian: In terms of UX, we deliver features that were formerly only available for native apps, such as push notifications over the web, two types of offline access, and saving to the home screen to deliver a native app experience on the web, and increase engagement from publishers’ users.

 Alexian: When we say two types of offline access, we’re referring to accessing content in spotty conditions such as riding the subway.
 We’re able to do this because we pre-fetch as soon as possible.
 The second type of offline access is that we provide the ability for users to download entire sections in situations where they know they won’t have connectivity like while flying.